-Vans are one of the most common commercial vehicles on our roads today.
-Almost every business uses a van for commercial duties in one way or another.
+Large vans are one of the most common vehicles on roads today.
+Indeed, almost every business uses a van for commercial duties of some form or another.

-Shockingly, a 2014/15 study by the DVSA which stopped 10,800 commercial vans for roadside vehicle weight checks highlighted 89% of those vehicles to be illegally overloaded.
-This indicates that 89% of commercial vans could be driving uninsured (voided when overloaded) and unsafely (unknowingly increased stopping distances and decreased handling).
+Shockingly, a 2014/15 study by the DVSA, which stopped 10,800 commercial vans for roadside vehicle weight checks, found 89% to be illegally overloaded.

 Vehicle Weighing Solutions